LorisNanni/Convolutional-neural-networks-and-vision-transformers-for-Plankton-Classification/README.md

 # Convolutional-neural-networks-and-vision-transformers-for-Plankton-Classification

-ToolPlankton2024_matlab.rar code for training ensemble of CNNs, matlab code, see the README inside that .rar for detail on how to run and modify the functions.
+ToolPlankton2024_matlab.rar code for training ensemble of CNNs, matlab code, see the README inside that .rar for details on how to run and modify the functions.

 transformer_ens.zip is the code for training transformers, pytorch code